wasp-lang/wasp/CONTRIBUTING.md

 [**Haskell-related issues for beginners can be found here.**](https://github.com/wasp-lang/wasp/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22+label%3Ahaskell)

-Feel free to contact us via Discord to ask for an appropriate issue for yourself.
-Or create new issues directly to work on them.
+Feel free to contact us via Discord to ask for an appropriate issue for yourself, or just open a new one if you have something specific in mind and it isn't already there!

 ## Wasp as a web framework